katheriinema/habit_tracker/README.md

 ### Key Skills
 - `localStorage` to save tasks and pet preferences across sessions.
-- Event listeners to track task completion and pet evolution.
+- JavaScript event listeners to track task completion and pet evolution.
 - Fixing broken pet images after reloads (surprisingly harder than expected).
-- CSS animations & styling (because the UI should also be cute).
+- HTML/CSS animations & styling (because the UI should also be cute).

 ### Challenges
 - Debugging why the pet image wouldn’t persist after refreshing, along with a million other small bugs.
 Everytime I fixed one thing, another would seem to break.